pmean/build-website/text/06/EmilyRosaExperiment.md

 >
 > *The odds of getting 8 of 10 trials correct by chance alone is 45 of
 > 1024 (P=.04), a level considered significant in many clinical trials.
-> We decided in advance that an individual would \"pass\" by making 8 or
+> We decided in advance that an individual would "pass" by making 8 or
 > more correct selections and that those passing the test would be
 > retested, although the retest results would not be included in the
 > group analysis.
 Results for the group as a whole would not be